 Intended learning outcomes

-On successful completion of this subject students should:
+Upon successful completion of this subject, students will be able to :

-- have developed a clear understanding of the strategies and processes that underpin modern drug discovery and development.
+- Describe the strategies and processes that underpin modern drug discovery and development

-- have a detailed knowledge of the pharmacological principles that support drug discovery and development, and therefore of the vital role that pharmacologists play in this endeavour.
+- Effectively synthesise and discuss the pharmacological principles that support drug discovery and development, and the vital role that pharmacologists play in this endeavour

-- be well placed to appreciate future developments and challenges in the field of drug discovery and development as they occur.
+- Adapt to future developments and challenges in the field of drug discovery and development as they occur

 By the end of this subject, students will: